Tested_Hardware_Wallets.webp

 • Too much third-party reliance — power users may end up elsewhere.

-• Not fully polished — especially for altcoin-heavy users.
+• Not fully polished — especially for altcoin-heavy investors.

 Does Keystone 3 Pro support multiple addresses for the same asset?